PriorWeaver: Prior Elicitation via Iterative Dataset Construction: User Study

 Participants completed two analysis tasks, each using a different interface.
 Task order and interface assignment were counterbalanced and randomly assigned to participants.
 For each task, participants followed the same five-step process:

 \begin{itemize} \item[1.] \textbf{Tutorial \& Practice}.
 Participants first watched a tutorial video introducing the interface (\system{} or baseline).
 Participants then freely explored the interface until they felt familiar with it.
 The tutorials for both interfaces used the same analysis example task, which was to predict income based on age and years of education.
 We chose this task for the tutorials since it is distinct enough from the experimental tasks and has been widely used in previous decision-making research \cite{zhang2020effect, hase2020evaluating, ribeiro2018anchors, ghai2021explainable}. \item[2.] \textbf{Task Introduction}.
 A researcher introduced the analysis task (student performance or gym member weight). \item[3.] \textbf{Prior Elicitation}.
-After confirming their understanding of the task context and objective, participants specified their priors using the interface.
-Participants self-elected to conclude when they judged the priors to adequately reflect their knowledge. \item[4.] \textbf{Post-Task Survey}.
+After confirming their understanding of the task, participants iteratively specified their priors using the assigned interface.
+In each iteration, they expressed their assumptions, generated priors, and examined the resulting predictive distributions.
+They repeated this process until they judged the results to adequately reflect their beliefs. \item[4.] \textbf{Post-Task Survey}.
 Participants completed a questionnaire related to their experience with the current condition. \item[5.] \textbf{Post-Task Interview.} A researcher asked participants open-ended questions about their experience with the system and the analysis task. \end{itemize}

 After completing all five steps for the first task, participants proceeded to the second task.
 After both tasks, a researcher engaged participants in a final semi-structured exit interview about additional reflections and feedback on their experiences.
 All study materials are included as supplemental material.